FBLador/progetto-UNO/README.md

 ### Flavius Beniamin Lador (40%)
 - Image analysis assistance, script development for edge detection, hole filling, card extraction, and color identification, ResNet training and optimization, and ground truth creation for the test set.

-## Contact
-For more information or to contribute, please reach out to the project maintainers.